October 24, 2023

 [00:08:42] Charles: I mean, there’s no denying it.
 It’s real.
 But a lot of cliffs have come and gone with it out of being so impactful.
 And I suspect that this approaching cliff will go the same way as many other historical cliffs have gone.
 I suspect that existing lenders will extend out a little bit, will amp up the principal paydown in exchange for extending out, but that will get past this current cliff without A lot of rigmarole.

 [00:09:16] Vince: lots about commercial real estate.
 We’re in New York City.
 The back to the office move really didn’t work.
 Less than 50 percent of folks, at least in the New York side, are back in the office.
 Big, big change.
 And we hear these discussions about commercial or residential conversions.
 And my daughter is living in the city, she’s 28 years old, so I’ve gone through the looking for an apartment in New York, so they certainly can get more of them.

-[00:09:47] Charles: it help?
-I tend not to believe in paradigm shifts, but it’s really, really hard to think that office is not experiencing a paradigm shift.
+[00:09:47] Charles: I tend not to believe in paradigm shifts, but it’s really, really hard to think that office is not experiencing a paradigm shift.

 [00:09:57] Charles: Can office buildings be converted into residential?
 Sure.
 It really depends on your basis in them.
 It really depends on whether there’s governmental money that’s available to help with that.
 To have a residential building sitting in a previous office corridor, there’s got to be a dynamic of place to make that a viable proposition.

 [00:10:20] Charles: So I don’t know how many of these will happen.
 I think they’re very exceedingly expensive to do.
 I think subsidies are generally required to make them economically viable, but you really have to look at the broader. context of the area and what’s going to drive demand for that property on a go forward basis if people don’t return to neighboring office buildings.